 If you’re happy to install third-party performance monitoring tools, Htop offers similar functionality but also integrates some more advanced features and makes management a lot more user-friendly.
 You can install and use it with:

 yum install htop

 Netstat is a utility that does what it says on the tin.
-It gives admins various network statistics on aspects such as incoming and outgoing TCP traffic, routing tables, network interfaces, and protocols.
+It's a Linux network performance monitoring tool that gives admins various statistics on incoming and outgoing TCP traffic, routing tables, network interfaces, and protocols.
 You can also use it for more specific tasks, such as listing all open ports and sockets, finding the number of listening programs on a port, or displaying services by PID.
 You can run it with:

 sudo apt install net-tools OR

 netstat -a | more